 2 – Family and

 They represent one way to discuss “emergence” and expression.
 Actually, only expression.
-More on that shortly.
+More on that later.

-To try to understand things as they really are then, especially these big things, you’ve got to have a net, some sort of way to give boundaries so that you don’t lose the plot.
-Such as with a map.
-Maps have grids so that they can be more useful in getting where you want to go.
-So it is with these dynamics, they are a way to point out all of the parts that make up a whole so that they can be studied, discussed, thought about because thinking about them a certain way is going to prove very, very useful – eventually.
+To try to understand things as they really are then, especially these big things, you’ve got to have a net, some sort of way to give boundaries so that you don’t lose the plot, such as with a map.
+Maps have grids so that they can be more useful in getting you where you want to go.
+It’s the same with these dynamics; they are a way to point out all of the parts that make up a whole so that they can be studied, discussed, thought about, because thinking about them a certain way is going to prove very, very useful.

-You don’t exist without all these parts including spirit and infinity, this is true even for all those people who think that there should only be 6 dynamics because dynamic 7 includes things like penultimate consciousness, meaning and inspiration and art and dynamic 8, infinity is the idea that all things are possible (which makes life even more interesting).
+You don’t exist without all these parts, including spirit and infinity.
+This is true even for all those people who might think that there should only be six dynamics (materialists), because dynamic 7 includes things like ultimate consciousness, meaning, inspiration, art, and all things that are probable, whilst dynamic 8, infinity, is the idea that all things are possible (which makes life even more interesting).

-So there it is: the actual self is all this, all 8 dynamics.
+So there it is: the actual self is all this, all eight dynamics.

-When people get upset you may quickly discover that they might be insisting on some sort of separateness of one kind or another, such as placing them as essentially sequential (the 7th dynamic comes before the 6th such as with the New Age) or assigning priority to one or more as opposed to others (the 7th and 8th dynamics are senior to the 6th such as with fundamentalists).
-Other examples of this are authoritarianism (the group is senior to the individual) or totalitarianism (the individual is owned by the group).
-Although there is separateness it’s an idea only as useful as that net, to try and get hold of what’s coming in the next article: pan-determinism (uh oh).
-The dynamics are set out in the way that they are only in order to get at that nutty problem.
+When people get upset, you may quickly discover that they might be insisting on some sort of separateness from the dynamics in one way or another.
+The 7th dynamic is “better” than the 6th, such as with the New Age.
+Or assigning priority to one or more as opposed to others: the 8th dynamic (God) is the only true reality; all else is profanity (such as religious fundamentalists do).
+Other examples of this are authoritarianism (the group is always senior to the individual) or totalitarianism (the individual is owned by the group).
+No dynamic has priority over another dynamic.

-As mentioned before, Truth, capital T Truth, is an experience, one of love, and this experience of love is seeing the inter-connectedness of all things.
-Connecting with this “all” is sometimes misconstrued as a sort of ecstatic collapse of the self into some bigger whole or something like that which is why this experience is mostly impossible to convey with words, but it is a key goal of Scientology 1.0.0 where this experience is called pan-determinism.
+Connecting with all the dynamics is sometimes misconstrued as a sort of ecstatic collapse of the self into some bigger whole, or something like that, which is why this experience is mostly impossible to convey with words.
+But it is a key goal of Scientology 1.0.0 to achieve an experience that is definitely not a collapse but an expansion into a condition called pan-determinism.